 I explored Ocala/Marion County for two days, enjoying its nature charms and growing food scene, and I’m sharing them all here.

-This two-day itinerary will guide you to some of the best restaurants and things to do in Ocala and Marion County that makes it such a well-rounded destination for all ages!
+This two day trip itinerary will guide you to some of the best restaurants and things to do in Ocala and Marion County that makes it such a well-rounded destination for all ages!

 Big Lee’s – Serious About Barbecue

-Start your day by having lunch at Big Lee’s Barbecue, a popular food trailer serving Southern smoked BBQ.
+Start your 2 day trip in Ocala/Marion County by having lunch at Big Lee’s Barbecue, a popular food trailer serving Southern smoked BBQ.

 Did you know?
 The name Big Lee is a tribute to owner Rashad Jones’ wife’s uncle, Leon (nicknamed Big Lee), who was the inspiration for Rashad to pursue his passion for BBQ after he saw Leon’s skills in the smoker.